-Various types of artificial materials are being utilized as implants in all fields of medicine.
-The surface properties of the implant determine its interactions with the surrounding host tissue.
-Physicochemical properties of the surface, like wettability and surface roughness, are of prime importance for the optimization of adhesion, spreading and proliferation of cells.
+Various types of artificial materials are being utilized in biomedical devices ranging from permanent implants to diagnostic devices.
+The surface properties of the materials used, determine their interactions when in contact with bodily fluids.
+The biocompatibility of these materials is a complex issue starting from the definition of biocompatibility itself.
+In one application, the material should be completely inert to prevent any interactions whereas in others an integration of the material with the host tissue is needed.
+Physicochemical properties of the surface, like wettability and surface roughness, are of prime importance for the optimization of protein and cell adhesion, cell spreading, and proliferation of cells.

 Wettability correlates with biological interactions

 The initial response when a material is placed in the biological surroundings is water molecule adsorption to its surface.
 This happens within the first few nanoseconds.
 In the second stage, protein adsorption occurs.
 It is generally accepted that the small proteins will be the first to adsorb due to their rapid transport to the surface.
 Over time these proteins are replaced by bigger ones that have a greater affinity towards the surface.
 The third stage of biological response includes cell attachment to the surface.

 Surface energy, which is intimately related to wettability, is known to correlate with biological interactions.
 The material wettability is a determining factor for protein adsorption and thus also for cell adhesion.
 It is usually reported that biomaterial surfaces with moderate hydrophilicity improve cell growth and have higher biocompatibility.
 However, cell adhesion can decrease as the material becomes very hydrophilic.
 Modification of the material properties, either bulk or surface, makes it possible to find a material in which surface free energy is optimum for the application at hand.

 Surface texture and roughness determine the cell behavior